 During your course of study, you can receive one subsidy for a PhD course outside the "Open Market" of up to DKK 10,000 to (fully or partially) cover expenses related to course fee, travel with public transportation and hotel accommodation.
 This includes (but is not limited to) courses offered by universities outside Denmark and courses offered by private organizations, and also some courses that are offered by other SDU institutions than the Graduate School at the Faculty of Health Sciences.

 How to apply for a subsidy

 Please send a short application to firstname.lastname@example.org.
 Your application must contain information on the following:

 - Course location

-- Course description/programme, either as a direct link or as an attachment
+- Course description/programme, as an attachment

 - Budget for the expenses including course fee, transport and any accommodation

 - If the budgeted amount exceeds DKK 10,000, the source covering the remaining expenses must be accounted for in the application.

 If a subsidy is granted, the Graduate School will give you a grant number and instructions on how to book tickets etc. Please do not book tickets before you have this information.

 Your application will in most cases be processed within a week.